Department of Music lecturer redefines the choral ensemble experience for students

 - Singer/songwriter/entrepreneur Kierra Sheard; and JeeMell Green, CEO of the Headliner Agency speaking on the sound and the industry of Black gospel music - Wednesday, Oct.
 28

-- Composer and arranger Stacey Gibbs speaking on Negro spirituals - Wednesday, Nov.
+- Internationally renowned composer/arranger Stacey Gibbs speaking on the historical and performative aspects of the definitive American sound...the Negro Spiritual - Wednesday, Nov.
 11

 The sessions will be livestreamed via the department’s Facebook page.
 Choral students from Detroit Public Schools Community District and numerous historically Black colleges and universities will have a chance to interact with guest artists during each virtual event.